-Re-sale by buyer or seller.
+Re-sale by Buyer or Seller.

-47. Subject to the provisions of this Ordinance, the sub-sale or unpaid seller's right of lien or retention or stoppage in pledge by transitu is not affected by any sale or other disposition of the goods which the buyer may have made, unless the seller has assented thereto:
+47. Subject to the provisions of this Ordinance, the Effect of unpaid seller's right of lien or retention or stoppage in sub-sale transitu is not affected by any sale or other disposition of by buyer. the goods which the buyer may have made, unless the seller has assented thereto :